-When completed in 1978 Lake Dartmouth had a hydroelectric power station and a capacity of 4 million megalitres.
-After the project’s completion the town was sold and by 1991 it had been sold again.
-Its potential as a resort was probably oversold, but there are remains a hotel, motel units and a caravan park.
+When completed in 1978, Lake Dartmouth had a hydroelectric power station and a capacity of 4 million megalitres.
+The town was sold after the project’s completion, and by 1991 the town had been sold again.
+Today there remains a hotel, motel units and a caravan park.
 The Mitta Mitta River has been widened by weirs to form Lake Banimboola, adjacent to the former township.

-Dartmouth Dam was constructed between 1973 and 1979, and has felt the effects of the decade long drought that occurred in the late 1990s, followed by incredibly low storage levels in 2007, when the dam was only 11 per cent full.
+Dartmouth Dam was constructed between 1973 and 1979, and has felt the effects of the decade-long drought that occurred in the late 1990s.
+This was followed by incredibly low storage levels in 2007, when the dam was only 11 per cent full.
 This provided a grim and desolate picture, especially compared with the 2.8 million megalitres held by the dam in October 2014.

 North East Water

 Kiewa Murray Region Water Authority became responsible for Dartmouth’s water and wastewater services when the Authority was constituted in December 1994.
 By 1995 the Authority was providing water and wastewater services to a population of 100.